-Year 10 Term 1 Collage Drama Term 2 Scripted Text Term 3 Commedia dell'Arte Term 4 Analytical Eye During the term students will: Explore conventions of Collage Drama Research a social issue Workshop ideas for groupdevised Collage Drama Script a Collage Drama Cast and rehearse Collage Drama Develop ensemble and rehearsal skills Present to an audience During the term students will: At-home reading of play text (E.g. X-Stacy) Workshop Realism style Shared reading of selected scenes Exploration of play's themes Analysis of how the dramatic languages help to convey the play's themes Devising and consultation Performance and rehearsal techniques Performance of play excerpt for peer audience During the term students will: Explore history and purpose of Commedia dell'Arte Explore the stock characters of Commedia dell'Arte Workshop lazzi (stock scripts) Workshop use of masks in character Development of Commedia scene - situation, roles, relationships, tension Improvise and build scene Keep journal of ideas, decisions and changes During the term students will: Explore conventions of relevant performance style and elements of drama language View live/recorded live theatre performance Debrief/Reflection on performance Group analysis of how director and actor choices Revision of how the dramatic languages affect an audience's experience of a play Deconstruct essay writing process Drafting essay in consultation with teacher
+Year 10 Term 1 Collage Drama Term 2 Verbatim Term 3 Scripted Text Term 4 Analytical Eye During the term students will: Explore conventions of Collage Drama Research a social issue Workshop ideas for groupdevised Collage Drama Script a Collage Drama Cast and rehearse Collage Drama Develop ensemble and rehearsal skills Present to an audience Writing from a lived experience to explore what it means to be human.
+Script writing conventions and script structure Studying and exploring different types of theatre styles, purposes and staging to raise awareness Establishing and developing tension in both script Acting skills and staging Directing skills and conventions During the term students will: At-home reading of play text (E.g. Wolf Lullaby) Workshop Realism and Australian Gothic style Shared reading of selected scenes Exploration of play's themes Analysis of how the dramatic languages help to convey the play's themes Devising and consultation Performance and rehearsal techniques Performance of play excerpt for peer audience During the term students will: Explore conventions of relevant performance style and elements of drama language View live/recorded live theatre performance Debrief/Reflection on performance Group analysis of how director and actor choices Revision of how the dramatic languages affect an audience's experience of a play Deconstruct essay writing process Drafting essay in consultation with teacher